-Krele remembered when informing Yat and Eku that their family was chosen for this great pilgrimage, Yat had peppered her with a flood of inquiries, while Eku's only question was whether he could still be a hunter.
+Krele remembered all too well informing Yat and Eku that their family was chosen for this great pilgrimage.

+While Yat peppered her with a flood of inquiries, Eku's only question was whether he could still be a hunter.

 When she told him yes, he was fine with everything else.